 Mark S. Waters directed the sequel, which also stars Kathy Bates, Tony Cox and Brett Kelly.
 Bad Santa was a sleeper hit when it bowed to $16 million over the long Thanksgiving corridor in 2003 and topped out at $60 million domestically.
 The pic has been snubbed by both critics and moviegoers, who gave it a C+ CinemaScore.

-Robert Zemeckis’ World War II spy thriller Allied fared the best after Moana, but even it disappointed after failing to win over many critics and earning a B CinemaScore.
-The Paramount film, starring Brad Pitt and Marion Cotillard, opened to a $18 million from 3,160 theaters for the five days.
+Robert Zemeckis' World War II spy thriller Allied fared the best after Moana, but even it disappointed after failing to win over many critics and earning a B CinemaScore.
+The Paramount film, starring Brad Pitt and Marion Cotillard, opened to an estimated $17.5 million from 3,160 theaters for the five days.
 Allied, costing $85 million to make, placed No. 4.